The 10th Annual World Beer Festival Raleigh

-To visit them requires a car, and there’s no single way to make a tour.
-I pair it with the walking tour for an epic day of tasting, starting at the two just north of downtown.
+To visit them requires a car and a designated driver, and there’s no single route for a tour.
+I pair it with the walking tour for an epic day of tasting, starting at the two breweries just north of downtown.

-Sub Noir Brewing (2039 Progress Court) is a newcomer to the scene, a nanobrewery located in a business strip tucked away among warehouses.
-It is open limited hours Friday and Saturday, and the brewers are still trying to perfect their experimental recipes (a chocolate stout brewed with Count Chocula cereal, for instance).
-The beer is sold in half pints, no tasting flights.
+Sub Noir Brewing (2039 Progress Court) describes itself as a “boutique brewery.”
+It is located in a business strip tucked away among warehouses and open limited hours Friday and Saturday at the newly expanded tasting room.
+The brewery’s reputation is improving as it matures.
+The beer is sold in half pints or pints, no tasting flights.

-The ambience isn’t much, but if you visit at the right time, you can taste one of their sours, which they hope to make a specialty.
+The scenery isn’t much, but if you visit at the right time, you can taste one of their sours, which they hope to make a specialty.

-Not far away, a difficult-to-walk half-mile, is Big Boss Brewing Co.
+Not far away, is Big Boss Brewing Co.
 (1249-A Wicker Drive), which features the most unusual taproom in the area.

-Opened in 2006, it is the oldest existing brewery in Raleigh, and it is known for a number of great Belgian beers, whether the mainstay Hell’s Belle blonde or the seasonal Big Operator black ale with raspberries.
+Opened in 2006, it is the oldest existing brewery in Raleigh and known for a number of great Belgian beers, whether the mainstay Hell’s Belle blonde or the seasonal Big Operator black ale with raspberries.

 Brewmaster Brad Wynn had a wealth of experience from Victory, Wild Goose and Native Brewing before coming to Big Boss.
-And his barrel-aging and sour beer focus, on full display each year during Casktoberfest, is the best in the city.
+And his barrel-aging and sour beer creations, on full display each year during Casktoberfest, are the best in the city.

-In addition, the Aces & Ates coffee stout is one of the area’s most respected winter seasonals, and Monkey Bizz-ness attracts a crowd each May.
+In addition, the Aces & Ates coffee stout is one of the area’s most respected winter seasonals, and Monkey Bizz-ness attracts a crowd each spring.

-The beers are named for World War II aircraft, and the taproom paraphernalia continue the motif.
+The beers are named for World War II aircraft, and the taproom paraphernalia continues the motif.
 It’s a sprawling complex with different nooks, offering intimate seating or darts, table tennis and shuffleboard.

 “I’ve always liked the vibe of the way they operate,” says Jon Odgers, who leads the Big Boss Run Club.
 Inside, “it’s kind of grungy and comfortable and welcomes all types of people.”

-Ten minutes from Big Boss is Raleigh Brewing (3709 Neil St.), located in a warehouse just off Hillsborough Street across from Meredith College.
+Ten minutes west from Five Points is Raleigh Brewing (3709 Neil St.), located in a warehouse just off Hillsborough Street across from Meredith College.